Nabin-a/Nabin-a/README.md

-- 👋 Hi, Ny nane is Nabin I'm studying in Bachelor of Science (Information Technology) at KMUTT
-- 👀 I’m interested in Backend Developer and Database Management
+- 👋 Hi, My nane is Nabin.
+I'm interested in Backend Developer and Database Management